aforank/telemetry/README.md

 - Storage Account

 ### Application Insights
-- Create a new Application Insights resource on your Azure subscription and keep the Instumentation key and Endpoint with you.
+- Create a new Application Insights resource on your Azure subscription and keep the Instumentation key and Connection String with you.
-- Update Instumentation key and Endpoint in all the appsettings.json files (7 projects)
+- Update Instumentation key and Connection String in all the appsettings.json files (6 projects)

 ### Service Bus
 - Create a new Service Bus resource and keep the connection string with you.
-- Update connection string in Booking API, Payment Processor and Notifcation Processor appsettings.json files
+- Update connection string in Booking API, Payment API and Notifcation API appsettings.json files
 - Create two queues with default settings
   - notifications
   - payments